US College Admission: What Rising 12th-Graders Can Expect

 Typically, the colleges and universities with the deepest pockets and the most resources are the slowest to adjust their current systems.
 Others know that it could be a mortal blow to them if they can't adjust to ensure they have some kind of on-campus presence in the Fall.
 Those schools that can’t afford a big dip in the number of kids who matriculate are racking their brains about how to effectively adjust, and are turning themselves inside out to come up with appealing, hybrid options and alternatives that can be safe and well-monitored.

-This is been a pretty kind of anxiety provoking time for students.
+This has been a pretty kind of anxiety provoking time for students.
 Can you offer any reassurances for 11th and 12th-graders right now?

 Grant: I would I would say that the most important thing to keep in mind is that the colleges need you.
 They will do whatever they can to help students and families work out some kind of arrangement that makes attendance possible.
 I think they're going to be even more flexible than ever, working with kids on an individual basis.
 Families are resistant to call financial aid offices because they're afraid of being told how incredibly expensive it's going to be to attend that institution, but financial aid officers are there because they want to figure out ways to admit kids to their institution.
 Their job is to find ways to help you.
 Especially for admitted students – they have already made a commitment to you, and they have an institutional desire to make it work however they can.